EdoardoCostantini/mi-pca/README.md

 Here I describe the content of this repository and how to replicate the simulation study.

-# Contents
-This directory contains the following main sub-folders:
-- code: the main software to run the study
-  - checks
-  - experiments
-  - functions
-  - helper
-  - plots
-  - subroutines
-- input
-- output: the folder where the results of scripts located in code are stored
-- lisa: used only to store content for lisa cluster runs

 # How to replicate results

 In the following guide, it is assumed that the machine on which the simulation is run